ironArray/Caterva2/SPECS.md

 ## Communication failures

 As we will be checking for the validity of the data in the cache (see above), we will be able to implement communication failure handling in a next version.
 When validity cannot be checked (broker or publisher are down), the subscriber will just serve its cached data.

+## Data transmission

+Whenever possible, data should be transmitted in Blosc2 format.